-I remember the end of September 2012, I was shaking in my shoes, carry on backpack strapped to me, one-way ticket in hand, ready to board a plane that would take me to Bangkok.
+In September 2012, I found myself shaking in my shoes, carry-on backpack strapped to me, one-way ticket in hand, ready to board a plane that would take me to Bangkok.
 It was exhilarating and terrifying at the same time, and in the months and years that have followed, those butterflies are still there when I board a plane to a new place where I don’t know anyone and have no idea what could happen.

-Ready to try it yourself?
-Here’s a comprehensive guide to solo female travel make it way simpler to navigate your fears, dreams, savings, plans, and everything in-between:
+Ready to do the same?
+I’ve put together a comprehensive guide to solo female travel to make it simple to navigate your fears, dreams, savings, plans, and everything in-between:

-I went back to the post I wrote when I put out there to everyone that I was going to travel the world alone.
-My old coworkers could read it, all of my friends and acquaintances knew that I quit my job and sold my stuff and packed up to leave.
+I had to find a way to commit to my decision, and for me it was writing a blog post to let everybody, including my family, friends, acquaintances, and old co-workers, know that I quit my job and sold my stuff and packed up to leave.
 It was vulnerable and real, and a couple weeks later, I was on the plane.

 You know that fire that ignites in your chest and the rush of butterflies you get when inspiration hits to travel somewhere new?
 Your imagination runs wild with all kinds of possibilities but honestly, how do you narrow the whole world down to one place?

 My biggest tip for choosing your solo destination is to be honest and realistic.
 There’s a lot to think about: price, vibe, activities, weather, safety, and so on, but here are a few lists to help you out: